practicalli/clojure/repl-driven-devlopment.md

 The REPL is an instant feedback workflow that continually runs your code without the need to manually run a complete compile-build-run cycle.

 The REPL contains your live application to which you interact with by calling (evaluating) code.
-A single expression can be called to focus in on its behavior and see the results.
+A single expression can be called to focus in on its behaviour and see the results.
 Even when evaluating a whole namespace, each expression is evaluated by itself in turn, within the REPL process.

 ![Clojure repl driven development using Clojure aware editor](https://raw.githubusercontent.com/jr0cket/developer-guides/master/clojure/clojure-repl-driven-development-rebel-readline.png)